jkomoros/boardgame/server/README.md

 Make sure you have created a project for the static and api servers.

+### First deploy for static hosting on firebase

+Go to console.firebase.google.com, enable hosting for your project, and then follow the steps in connect domain.

+### First Deploy for static hosting on Google Cloud STorage

 Tell the gcloud commands which project you're operating on.

 ```